Application: FAFSA (yearly)

 In order to continue receiving the Lottery scholarship, students must meet the following criteria: Student must meet the institution's SAP (Satisfactory Academic Progress) standards for each term.
 GPA Eligibility will be reviewed by the institution at the end of the semesters in which the student has attempted a total of 24, 48, 72, 96, and 120 semester hours:

 Students must maintain full-time status for each term in which the student was enrolled as full-time on the 14th day of the term.
 Note: In order to ensure as many students as possible retain the Lottery scholarship, WSCC has established the 14th day of each term as the census date for determining eligibility for full-time or part-time status.
-Thus, students may drop from full-time to part-time before the 14th day without losing their scholarship for future terms.
+Thus, students may change their enrollment status before the 14th day without losing their scholarship for future terms.